Best Known For

 Answer questions and see how you rank against other players.Play Now

-Bernardo Alberto Houssay was born on April 10, 1887, in Buenos Aires, Argentina.
+Nobel Prize-winning scientist Bernardo Alberto Houssay was born on April 10, 1887, in Buenos Aires, Argentina.
 The son of a lawyer, Houssay excelled in his studies at an early age.
-He went to the University at Buenos Aires at the age of 14, and graduated from the university's pharmacy school three years later.
-He went on to study medicine, and received his M.D. degree at the age of 23.
+He went to the University of Buenos Aires at the age of 14, and graduated from the university's pharmacy school three years later.
+He worked as a pharmacist for a time while he went to medical school.
+Houssay received his M.D. degree at the age of 23.

 © 2013 A+E Networks.
 All rights reserved.